shadowed1/Chard/README.md

 - 0.23: `Implemented Arch Linux package retry script for chariot.
 Fixed flatpak wrapper that causes /var/lib error.
 Fixed Arch Linux user id error for ARM64.
 Added safety guardrails to installer when removing Chard.
 Fixed audio loss issue on Arch for ARM64 on ChromeOS 144.` <br><br>
 - 0.24: `Updated virtm to support USB mice, and prioritize them over touchpad.
 This enables touchpad to function normally, while a USB mouse becomes a virtual touchscreen to enable spinning around in 3D environments.
 Fixed dbus address error.
 Fixed Steam black screen on first time log in with GPU acceleration enabled for web views.` <br<br>
 - 0.25: `Added support for ChromeOS 104.
 Added chard_sort command for Arch to sort packages by size.` <br><br>
 - 0.26: `Fixed Chard Gentoo emerge issues during installer.
 Added gles1 and gles2 USE flags.
 Replaced chronos with $CHARD_USER variable when creating chroot.
 Added $CHARD_ROOT environmental variable detection in the installer to auto-fill existing install path rather than rely on default only.
-Fixed LD_LIBRARY_PATH error.` <br><br>
+Fixed LD_LIBRARY_PATH expansion error.` <br><br>
 <br>

 ### Acknowledgements